Detroit man sues women who allegedly called police on him for 'gardening while black'

 Peeples, who describes himself as an entrepreneur and urban gardener, told NBC News that he spent almost two years cultivating the overgrown park in a Detroit neighborhood into a big garden of flowers and vegetables.

-For half that time, the women -- Deborah Nash, Martha Callahan and Callahan's granddaughter, Jennifer Morris -- sought to get him "incarcerated or seriously injured by law enforcement," according to the suit filed in Wayne County Third Circuit Court in Michigan.
+For half that time, the women — Deborah Nash, Martha Callahan and Callahan's granddaughter, Jennifer Morris — sought to get him "incarcerated or seriously injured by law enforcement," according to the lawsuit filed in Wayne County Third Circuit Court in Michigan.

-The women live across from or near the park, the suit says.
+The women live across from or near the park, the lawsuit says.
 Peeples said he grew up in the area but now resides elsewhere in the city.

 Peeples and his attorney, Robert Burton-Harris, describe it as a case of "gardening while black."